CBEP-SoCB-Details/DEP_nutrients/Derived_Data/DEP_irradiance_Review.md

 log(\\frac{I\_d}{I\_0}) = -kz
 $$

-Note that this produces a value of k at each depth If we assume theory is accurate and light attenuation is vertically uniform, we can average across depths. to improve accuracy.
+Note that this produces a value of k at each depth.
+If we assume this theory is accurate and light attenuation is vertically uniform, we can average across depths to improve accuracy.

 $$ k = \\frac{1}{-z} \\times log(\\frac{I\_d}{I\_0}) $$